 The rest of the home’s main floor was also updated, including a geometric, modern statement wall along the staircase.
 An alcove was created at the home’s back entrance with sliding barn doors for easy access, and frosted glass brings a hint of delicacy to the new solid core french doors installed at the office entrance.
 Project Manager Shay Stimpson worked with the client and Premier team from project start to finish to fulfill the desired timeline, budget, and vision for this classic space.

 With 3D Computer-Aided-Design (CAD) modeling, the homeowners and the Premier team were able to visualize the entire project from the beginning.
+Selecting relevant, quality design materials was effortless through Premier’s Design Centre in the Exchange District.
 Leveraging Premier’s Integrated Project Delivery methods, these clients avoided large inflated overages, saved valuable time, reduced revisions and delays, and maintained their budget throughout the project.